 Chiles Rellenos Recipe

-Chile rellenos means “stuffed peppers in English” and are a traditional Mexican dish made from roasted and peeled poblano peppers stuffed with cheese and sometimes ground meat, then coated in egg batter and fried until golden brown.
+Chile rellenos means “stuffed peppers in English”.
+A traditional Mexican dish made from roasted and peeled poblano peppers.
+Traditionally, Chile rellenos are stuffed with cheese and/or ground meat, then coated in egg batter and fried until golden brown.

-They’re served with red or green salsa, or even wrapped in a tortilla with refried beans to make chile relleno burritos.
+Rellenos come with red or green salsa, or even wrapped in a tortilla with refried beans to make chile relleno burritos mouth watering dishes.

-This recipe is a combination of several recipe ideas I’ve seen.
-You can find great instruction and picture on the following sites: https://www.isabeleats.com/chile-relleno-recipe/ and https://ghositpost.us/chiles-rellenos-3/?fbclid=IwAR2PeJd-eSVuWBMMBmJVP0BX3KzM3jVHUkZTzp4AsLWnXQJHDppbheg9fng
+The following recipe is a combination of several recipe ideas.
+You can find great instruction and pictures on the following site: https://www.isabeleats.com/chile-relleno-recipe

 What You Will Need: